jshields123/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

+- A keen runner always the competitor, follow me on strava eating up the miles.
+- A nightmare to watch films with as I have seen everything.
+- Adventures to somewhere new, be that a nature walk or cliff diving into the ocean.
+- Yoga and meditation to zen the mind and keep myself sane!

 Any cool stuff that makes you a super part of a software development team